-The student is then assigned to the Field Educator who "owns" the fieldwork site to assess the "fit" between the student and the fieldwork site.
-The Field Educator facilitates the student's placement by communicating directly with the fieldwork site and sharing the student's Goal Statement and Résumé.
+The student is then assigned to the field faculty member who "owns" the fieldwork site to assess the "fit" between the student and the fieldwork site.
+The field faculty member facilitates the student's placement by communicating directly with the fieldwork site and sharing the student's goal statement and resume.

-The Office of Field Instruction operates in a team format meeting on a regular basis to discuss program issues and monitor student placement activity and follow-up.
-The office has a "Daily Resource Person" (DRP) available to meet with any student who "walks in" requiring assistance.
-By virtue of the database system available, the ability to track student field activity is available to the team thus affording a team member prompt opportunities to address student concerns and issues.
+The Office of Field Instruction operates in a team format, meeting on a regular basis to discuss program issues and monitor student placement activity and follow-up.
+The office has a rotating "Daily Resource Person" (DRP) field faculty member available to meet with any student who "walks in" requiring assistance.
+By virtue of the database system available, the ability to track student field activity is available to the team, enabling a team member to promptly address student concerns and issues.